Perth: second windiest city in the world

 Interesting facts about Perth

-Best time to fly to Perth
+Best time for flights to Perth

 The peak season for flights to Perth is January, February and March.
 The low season for purchasing tickets is June, July and August.